TrelisResearch/BASIC-inference/README.md

   - [the Trelis Youtube Channel](https://www.youtube.com/@TrelisResearch)

 ## Repo Contents:
-- basic-postgres-rag: Scripts to setup up a basic retrieval system with postgres.
+- `basic-postgres-rag`: Scripts to setup up a basic retrieval system with postgres.
-- multi-lora: Scripts to run multi-lora inference using LoRAX.
+- `multi-lora`: Scripts to run multi-lora inference using LoRAX.